Credit Guide and Privacy Statement

 Sharing Your Information

-We may use and share your information with other organisations for any purpose described above.
+We may use and share your information with other organizations for any purpose described above.

 We may share your information with: